chadbrewbaker/CompilingOnAWSLambda/README.md

 * Files like system headers may be available on build nodes and do not require network transfer
 * Strip unused depednencies [Include what you use](https://github.com/include-what-you-use/include-what-you-use)
 * Use forward declares of types instead of includes to minimize duplicate compliation
-* Pre-process files from text to binary in-memory format
 * Use mutual informaton of dependinces for file compression [Vitanyi 2003](https://arxiv.org/abs/cs/0312044)
 * Refactor slowly building files
 * Use sparse linking so you don't have to include entire large libraries